SNHU-CS/CS-330/module02/mod2_tutorials.md

 The code for this section ([tut_02_03.cpp](./tut_02_03.cpp)) demonstrates how to do the following:

-* Transfer vertex data to the GPU using a _Vertex Buffer Object_ (VBO) and a _Vertex Array Object_ (VAO)
+* Transfer vertex data to the GPU using a _Vertex Buffer Object_ (VBO) and a _Vertex Array Object_ (VAO).

-A Vertex Buffer Object (VBO) is an OpenGL feature that provides methods for uploading vertex data (position, normal vector, color, etc.) to the video device for non-immediate-mode rendering.
-VBOs offer substantial performance gains over immediate mode rendering primarily because the data resides in the video device memory rather than the system memory and so it can be rendered directly by the video device.
+A Vertex Buffer Object (VBO) is an OpenGL feature that provides methods for uploading vertex data (position, normal vector, color, and so on) to the video device for non-immediate-mode rendering.
+VBOs offer substantial performance gains over immediate mode rendering primarily because the data resides in the video device memory rather than the system memory, so it can be rendered directly by the video device.

-In the following exercise we are going to transfer to the GPU the location of the vertices of a triangle.
-The code that accomplishes this is encapsulated inside function `UCreateMesh`
+In the following exercise, we are going to transfer the location of the vertices of a triangle to the GPU.
+The code that accomplishes this is encapsulated inside function `UCreateMesh`.

     void UCreateMesh(GLMesh &mesh)
     {